inovatio88/100-days-of-code/log.md

 **Thoughts:** The react documentation is well documented so i didn't see myself loss. after reading its main concepts and build a tic-tac-toe project tutorial.
 I immediately build a mini project to apply what i learned, and the name of the project is React Stat Calculator.
 The project idea pops out after my friend invited me to play a game.
 It is based on, whenever a character levels up a user/player can choose what stats to upgrade (if you play games you know what i mean).
 Since i prefer to code in my local machine, i'm using a create-react-app and i like its built-in features.

 **Link(s) to work**: [React Stat Calculator](https://github.com/rmasianjr/react-stat-calculator)

+### Day 29: December 11, Tuesday

+**Today's Progress**: Just finished my mini react project : stat calculator.
+This project is built using the create react app.
+I still need to fix it's responsiveness before completely deploying it.
+This is just practice from what I've learned from freeCodeCamp and react official docs.

+**Link(s) to work**: [React Stat Calculator](https://github.com/rmasianjr/react-stat-calculator)

+### Day 30: December 12, Wednesday

+**Today's Progress**: Done with my react mini project.
+Fixed it's responsiveness and deploy it to github pages.

+**Thoughts:** I was amazed on how easily to deploy a react project to github pages.
+I thought it was hard at first, but following the create react app simple guidelines magic happens.

+**Link(s) to work**: [React Stat Calculator](https://rmasianjr.github.io/react-stat-calculator/)